bloominstituteoftechnology/Secret-Gists/README.md

 });
 ```

-The general pattern is `github.noun.verb()` - essentially every entity and action possible on GitHub is accessible in this fashion, so you can explore and use your imagination.
-You can retrieve stars, followers, repositories, or other things on a user basis, and if you're authorized you can also take actions (check stars on things, create repositories or gists, follow users, etc.).
-Read the [documentation on the API provided by this package](https://octokit.github.io/node-github/) for more details.
+  5. The general pattern of github is `github.noun.verb()` - essentially every entity and action possible on GitHub is accessible in this fashion
+      1. You can retrieve stars, followers, repositories, or other things on a user basis
+      2. If you're authorized you can also take actions (check stars on things, create repositories or gists, follow users, etc.).
+      3. Read the [documentation on the API provided by this package](https://octokit.github.io/node-github/) for more details on how to access github

 ## Adding client-side encryption

-We will be using [TweetNaCL](https://github.com/dchest/tweetnacl-js#usage). nacl is a fairly simple cryptosystem - it makes good default decisions using modern but well-tested algorithms.
-The included `package.json` also installs
-`tweetnacl-util`, which provides utilities for encoding between strings and bytes.
-You can load both in your code as follows:
+We will be using [TweetNaCL](https://github.com/dchest/tweetnacl-js#usage).
+NaCl is a fairly simple cryptosystem - it makes good default decisions using modern but well-tested algorithms.
+The included `package.json` also installs `tweetnacl-util`, which provides utilities for encoding between strings and bytes.
+Both are loaded into your code already with the code shown below.

 ```
 const nacl = require('tweetnacl');